RockingShip/armonika/README.md

 # Encoding/decoding scheme

+When you lost track of how many bits there are in an int...

 ```
     After n consecutive "0", force emit (on encoding) a "1" which is (force ignored) during decoding.
     n+1 consecutive "0" indicitates leading-zeros/end-of-number.